**Updated December 2025**

 Online Cooking Classes are a great way to introduce friends and family to new menus and new skills!

-Local Chef Matt Ellison teaches a variety of individualized classes via his Company, Chef’s House.
+Local Chef Matt Ellison teaches a variety of individualized cooking classes and prepares weekly meals via his Company, Chef’s House.

 Online Garden Classes: